chenfei-wu/TaskMatrix/README.md

 [BLIP](https://github.com/salesforce/BLIP) &#8194;

 ## Contact Information
-For help or issues using the Visual ChatGPT, please submit a GitHub issue.
+For help or issues using the TaskMatrix, please submit a GitHub issue.

 For other communications, please contact Chenfei WU (chewu@microsoft.com) or Nan DUAN (nanduan@microsoft.com).